 Each type of life cover is typically designed to protect very different liabilities.

-Over-50s Life Insurance plans are typically Whole of Life Cover used for funeral expenses, although some people may also use such policies to provide a minimal legacy to family or cover small debts.
+Over-50s Life Insurance plans are typically Whole of Life Cover used for funeral expenses, although some people may also use such policies to provide a small legacy to family or cover minor debts.